SneakyAzWhat/RDR2PhotoConverter/README.md

 >pictures are stored in \Pictures\RDR2 Photos
 >backups of your prdr files are stored in \Pictures\RDR2 Photos\prdr backups

+## Troubleshooting
+If you use an AntiVirus, sometimes it will not allow the application to function correctly.
+If you are having trouble with 'access denied' or something along those lines, try disabling your AntiVirus or whitelisting the application in your antivirus to see if that resolves the problem.

 &nbsp;
 I'd like to give credit to the following [person/thread](https://www.reddit.com/r/PCRedDead/comments/dvejz5/rdr2_photomode_extractor/) for giving me the idea.
 Creating a desktop (WPF) application would be a fun little learning process, plus it makes things much easier for the average user to access and consume.